1051-A Gardner Rd

 Holly directs the organization’s day-to-day communications, marketing and PR activities to increase visibility of SCCLF, its mission and its work throughout South Carolina.

 Holly received a bachelor’s degree in Corporate Communications from College of Charleston.
 She has served as a volunteer, board member, staff member and contractor for nonprofits throughout the Charleston community for over a decade.
-She lives in Charleston with her numerous house plants and her rescued hound, Julep.

 As the Coastal Community Development Loan Officer, Joseph is responsible for the growth and management of SCCLF’s loan portfolio in Coastal SC as well as business development and program marketing.